 Consider whether they have to buy out the remainder of a lease if they are renting.

-For a couple looking to buy there first home, how would you advise them to plan?
-What numbers should they think about and run BEFORE they shop around for a lender?
+What numbers should first time buyers think about and run BEFORE they shop around for a lender?

 Start with the lender in order to get an understanding of how much home you can realistically afford.

 Go in knowing how much you spend on household and reoccurring expenses now, including rent; how much they owe on other loans and what your disposable income is.

 Shop lenders for the first time homebuyer program that works best for you.
 Look for a lender that’s willing to hold your hand through the process.

 Mortgage Interest Rates, APRS, Origination Fees, and Points